SallyU/SallyU.github.io/README.md

 # SallyU.github.io
-A static blog generator with a single static page: http://isnowfy.github.io/simple/
+A blog records things about me.